-Part of delivering high quality specialist palliative care across all settings is maintaining most up to date practice though awareness of and involvement in research.
-Our hospice has an established research group to encourage involvement with external researchers.
-The group has established a robust governance process and the framework for research within our hospice.
+Part of delivering high-quality specialist palliative care across all settings is maintaining the most up-to-date practice through awareness of and involvement in research.
+Our Hospice has an established research group to encourage involvement with external researchers.
+The group has established a robust governance process and the framework for research within our Hospice.
 This has informed the internal and external research currently being conducted.

-We have a portfolio of research projects including:
+We have a portfolio of research projects, including:

-- An art project: "Tracing Autonomy supporting a person in living an autonomous life." - An architecture project - Playlist for Life project - Exploring the psychosocial impact of living with advanced Chronic Obstructive Pulmonary Disease of those attending two different models of palliative care.
+- An art project: "Tracing Autonomy supporting a person in living an autonomous life." - An architecture project - Playlist for Life project - Exploring the psychosocial impact of living with advanced Chronic Obstructive Pulmonary Disease on those attending two different palliative care models.

-We are regularly approached to support an ever-wider range of projects and are now planning to develop our research strategy to complement the work previous undertaken on our research framework.
+We are regularly approached to support an ever-wider range of projects.
+We are planning to develop our research strategy to complement the previous work undertaken on our research framework.